raspberry-pi-ip-estatica

 raspberry-pi-dhcpd

-To create our own static IP address, for example for the WiFi interface (wlan0), we copy the commented fragment and modify it to look like this.
+To create our own static IP address, for example for the WiFi interface (wlan0), we copy the commented fragment and modify it to look like the following.

 • interface = Name of the interface we want to configure

-• static ip_address = Fixed address we want (leave the /24 at the end)
+• static ip_address = Fixed address we want (keep the /24 at the end)

-• static domain_name_servers = DNS server address (usually that of the router, or external ones like Google’s 8.8.8.8).
-If you want more than one DNS server, you can add them separated by a space.
+• static domain_name_servers = DNS server address (normally the router’s, or external ones like Google’s 8.8.8.8).
+If we want more than one DNS server, you can add them separated by a space.

 Next, we save the changes by pressing ‘Ctrl+X’ and then confirming with ‘Y’ and ‘Enter’.
-Now we restart the Raspberry Pi with the command:
+Now we reboot the Raspberry Pi with the command:

 sudo reboot

-Finally, we check that we do indeed have the IP we have configured by executing the command
+Finally, we check that we indeed have the IP we configured by executing the command:

 ifconfig wlan0